 Cite: Zimmermann, N. & Pirker, G. (Ed.)
 (2025).
 European Youth in the Digital Transformation.
-How Education for Democratic Citizenship/ Youth Work could contribute to pedagogies of digitality and digital empowerment.
+The Contribution of Education for Democratic Citizenship and Youth Work to Pedagogies of Digitality and to Digital Empowerment.
 Analysis and conclusions from the DIYW-ROAD project.
 Digital Youth Work – rights-sensitive, open, accessible, democratic.
 Democracy and Human Rights Education in Europe (DARE Network), Brussels.

 107 pages, DARE network, 2025